jdsandifer/Style-Guide/php.md

 ## Blank Lines

-- Consolidate code into obvious blocks that are self-explanatory, and then comment those blocks with a useful comment
+- Blocks of code that are self-explanatory *should* be consolidated and preceded by a useful comment
-- Avoid unnecessary blank lines.
+- Unnecessary blank lines without comments *should* be avoided.
 If you add one, that suggest the following block of code is functionally different and thus can benefit from a comment

 ```php
 // Good